alee35/stronghold_environments/bcbi_v0.0.0.md

 	export CONDA_JL_HOME = /opt/browncis/conda/envs/$CONDA_DEFAULT_ENV/lib/julia/packages/v0.6/Conda/deps/usr
 	```

-:warning: Alternatively they could be set up in `~/.juliarc.jl` but then they would only be appropiately configured for your user
+:exclamation: Alternatively they could be set up in `~/.juliarc.jl` but then they would only be appropiately configured for your user

 :warning: These environment variables also need to be the same in the workstation and therefore, when registering the environment as a PyModule you need to configure them. i.e in `/opt/conda/conda` the following block was added:

 	 ```
 	 [bcbi_v0.0.0]